 It is notable that the 550D has a microphone port, which is missing on the D3100.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Both the 550D and the D3100 have been discontinued, but can regularly be found used on eBay.
 The 550D was replaced by the Canon 600D, while the D3100 was followed by the Nikon D3200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 Review summary: Canon 550D vs Nikon D3100

 So what is the bottom line?
-Is there a clear favorite between the Canon 550D and the Nikon D3100?
+Which of the two cameras – the Canon 550D or the Nikon D3100 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (17.9 vs 14.2MP) with a 12% higher linear resolution.

 - Better video: Provides higher movie framerates (1080/30p versus 1080/24p).

 - Better sound: Can connect to an external microphone for higher quality sound recording.